sydneygao/JJ-surge-config/README.md

 ```

 ### ✈️ Add your airport subscription
-Tap the configuration file JJ-surge-config, and select "Edit in Text Mode".
+**Tap the configuration file JJ-surge-config, and select "Edit in Text Mode".**
-Find the code below and fill in the required information.
+**Find the code below and fill in the required information.**

  Airport subscription
- Fill in the complete airport address below after policy-path=https://
+ 1. Fill in the complete airport address below after `policy-path=https://`
- To disable subscription updates, set update-interval=-1
+ 2. To disable subscription updates, set `update-interval=-1`
 ```text
 手动选择 = select, policy-path=https://, update-interval=-1, icon-url=B1::User Interface::Choose
 ```
+## 🤝 Contributing
+Issues and Pull Requests are welcome to help improve this configuration!